Skip to content

 Sham

 Sham is often a word used to describe something that is fraud.
-For example, if something wasn’t working properly someone might say “What a sham!”
-You will usually here this word used to describe a friend or person.
+For example, if something wasn’t working correctly, someone might say, “What a sham!”
+You will usually hear this word used to describe a friend or person.
 For example, “How are you sham?” or “How’s the sham?”

 Yous

-This word is the plural for one person.
-It is used for talking about a group of people.
-For example, “Are yous going to the cinema.”
+This word is plural for one person and is used to talk about a group of people.
+For example, “Are you going to the cinema?”

 Irish Phrases